FuelLabs/fuels-rs/docs/src/testing/basics.md

 dbg!("WALLET 1 PROVIDER {}", wallet_1.get_provider().unwrap());
 ```

-To print more complex types that don't have it already, you can implement your own formatted display method with the `fmt` library from the Rust standard library.
+To print more complex types that don't have it already, you can implement your own formatted display method with the `fmt` module from the Rust standard library.

 ```rust, ignore
 use std::fmt;